It's a Wonderful Life: Ownership and copyright issues

 That year, Republic made a deal with Turner Broadcasting System, authorizing only three airings of the movie, all on cable's TNT and TBS.
 However, the studio's attempt to reassert control was widely ignored since there were still some existing distribution deals that Republic had to honor.

 In 1994, the studio sold exclusive television rights to NBC.
-"We're thrilled that we will have the opportunity to broadcast this picture," said NBC Entertainment President Warren Littlefield at the time.
+"We're thrilled that we will have the opportunity to broadcast this picture", said NBC Entertainment President Warren Littlefield at the time.
 "We will broadcast the original director's cut in black and white, full-length, the way Frank Capra intended this picture to be seen."
 NBC traditionally shows the film on Christmas Eve.
 It had, for a time in the late 1990s, aired the film on Thanksgiving but removed that airing due to low ratings and began airing the National Dog Show instead.

-Paramount (via parent company Viacom's 1998 acquisition of Republic's then-parent, Spelling Entertainment) once again has distribution rights for the first time since 1955.
+Alternate cuts have been made by other studios to take advantage of the film's unique status among the public domain.
+In 2020, Legend Films made an abridged cut of the film for Rifftrax that removed the Pottersville segment completely which they later released sans commentary the following year.
+Another rescored version also appeared on streaming services such as Plex.